skriptxadmin/jspaginator/Readme.md

 # jsPaginator
 ## Description
-jspaginator is an open-source, lightweight JavaScript library for creating paginated tables.
+jspaginator is an open-source, lightweight JavaScript library for creating paginated tables or any items.
 Designed as an alternative to heavy libraries like DataTables, it offers a reduced size, no external dependencies, and extensive configuration options for a seamless developer experience.
 Its small footprint ~6KB ensures rapid loading times and makes it particularly suited for projects where performance and simplicity are paramount.

 ## Features